 Matt Slick: Excuse me.
 But, could you please explain about the other possible universes?

 Alexandros: In using that term I am referring to other ways in which one could imagine the universe.

 Matt Slick: If you are arguing about our universe having different possible scenarios of existence, then I find problematic.
-You see, if you are an atheist you have to assume some form of materialism which necessitates that all physical laws are constant and that everything that occurs, occurs merely as a result of physical necessity as an out-working of the natural laws of physics.
-So how could things be any different than what they are?
+You see, if you are an atheist, you have to assume some form of materialism which necessitates that all physical laws are constant and that everything that occurs occurs merely as a result of physical necessity as an outworking of the natural laws of physics.
+So how could things be any different from what they are?

 Alexandros: One small example: The chance involved in evolution allows for things to easily be different if it were to go again from the start.